IKIAM-NPLab/Amazonia_Honey/HS_GCMS_Spectral_Deconvolution.md

     ## Spectra saved at: Result/eRah_Result/ExportMSP
 # List of identified compounds
  ## Compound level 2
- The compound with an MS2 Score over 700 and RI difference (-10:10)
+ Compounds that have supposedly been identified, for example, without reference standards The compound with an MS2 Score over 700 and RI difference (-10:10)
  ### 2-Heptanol
 Mirror plot of alignID number 38